Do you have a game developer portfolio? Let’s talk about why you might want one and how it can serve you long into the future.

 Finding a game developer position is much easier when you have a game developer portfolio.
 It provides evidence you can work in the industry, makes you a more enticing candidate, and also encourages you to share your work in general.

-While making a good portfolio is a bit subjective, this will give you the foundations you need to set one up.
+While making a good game developer portfolio is a bit subjective, this will give you the foundations you need to set one up.
 Always remember portfolios are never really complete though.
 There are always opportunities to refine the look, change out the projects in it, and so forth.
 However, if you need some more guidance, do be sure to check out the links below for more assistance!

 We wish you the best of luck finding game development work in the meantime!